What is Anusara Yoga?

 This new school emphasizes a set of “Universal Principles of Alignment” which is based on all postures, “heart opening” poses and the spiritual and meditative benefits of Hatha Yoga.

-Currently, Anusara Yoga is one of the most popular and fastest growing Yoga styles in the world; over 1,200 affiliated teachers and 100,000 students worldwide.
+Currently, Anusara Yoga is one of the most popular and fastest growing yoga styles in the world with over 1,200 affiliated teachers and 100,000 students worldwide.

 Worldwide media attention has included a 2004 Yoga Journal cover story, a CBS national news story in the U.S., and numerous newspaper and magazine articles throughout North America and Europe.

 The Anusara Yoga philosophy is Tantric in nature.
-The manifest Universe that is perceived through our senses and mind is seen as a manifestation of the Divine, that is pure bliss.
+The manifest Universe that is preceived through our senses and mind is seen as a manifestation of the Divine, that is pure bliss.

 Each person is seen as equally divine in every aspect – body, mind, and spirit.
 Each of us is considered essentially good, accepting through this sentence all differences and deviations we can have, and accepting the world and ourselves as we are, and then responding with love.